v3.1.0-rc.1

 Mid-conversation with Claude on your work account?
 Switch to personal, do something, then switch back — your session is still there.

-$ orrery use work
+$ orrery use --claude work

 $ claude